Image by DSW Associate Artist Catherine Cartwright

-2018 sees the centenary of the very first UK votes for some women in 1918, and so Dreadnought is hoping to tour The Cause across the South West and to Parliament as part of our ongoing work and commitment to championing stories about women’s activism.
+2018 sees the centenary of the very first UK votes for some women in 1918.
+Dreadnought is hoping to tour The Cause across the South West and Parliament as part of our ongoing work and commitment to championing stories about women’s activism.

 Previously developed as The Orchard in 2015 with audiences across the South West, then at the Calm Down Dear Festival at Exeter Bikeshed Theatre in 2016, supported by Arts Council England South West.